raquelpfelix/FUNMAP/Installers/README.md

+## Installer Options for Standalone Apps
+These apps **do not require**  a MATLAB license (only the free MATLAB Runtime, which is already included in the installer package)

+### Subfolder Installers
+These will download the MATLAB Runtime during installation.

+### Full Installers (with MATLAB Runtime)
-## Installers with Standalone Apps and MATLAB Runtime are on Zenodo
+Installers that include the MATLAB Runtime are hosted on Zenodo.
 The files are too large to upload here.
 Here are the download links:

 [**Windows OS installers**](https://zenodo.org/records/17413976)

 [**macOS Installers**](https://zenodo.org/records/17434247)

-These apps **do not require**  a MATLAB license (only the free MATLAB Runtime, which is already included in the installer package)

  ## Installation Instructions
 1. Double-click the installer file.